openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 If the Issuer requires more time to issue a credential, the Issuer may returns an Acceptance Token to the Wallet with the information when the Wallet can start sending Deferred Credential Request to obtain an issued credential as defined in (#deferred-credential-issuance).

-Note: this flow is based on OAuth and the code grant type, but it can be used with other grant types as well.
+Note: this flow is based on OAuth 2.0 and the code grant type, but it can be used with other grant types as well.

 ## Pre-Authorized Code Flow

 Below is a diagram of a credential issuance using Pre-Authorized Code flow defined in (#pre-authorized-code-flow).
-This flow uses a newly defined OAuth graht type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
+This flow uses a newly defined OAuth 2.0 grant type "urn:ietf:params:oauth:grant-type:pre-authorized_code".
 It is a flow where the user authentication and authorization of the credential issuance happens out of band, prior to the issuance flow, without utilizing the Authorization Endpoint.

 The diagram is based on an Issuer initiated flow illustrated in (#use-case-4) and does not illustrate all of the optional features.